Beverly Horse

-Beverly Horse (September 24, 1931 – February 10, 2010) was an educator activist for Native American and women's rights.
+Beverly Johnson Horse (born Beverly Sue Johnson; September 24, 1931 – February 10, 2010) was an educator activist for Native American and women's rights.
 She was an enrolled citizen of the Kiowa Indian Tribe of Oklahoma and was a government administrator for women's programs.
 The Oklahoma Human Rights Commission recognized her efforts to expand human rights and the Oklahoma Women's Hall of Fame inducted her in 1997.

 Early life and education

 Beverly Sue Johnson was born on September 24, 1931, at the Lawton Indian Hospital in Lawton, Oklahoma to Alice Maye (née Rowell) and Elihu B. Johnson.
 Her mother along with the children were enrolled in the Kiowa Indian Tribe of Oklahoma.
 Johnson attended grade schools in Lawton and Meers, before enrolling at Cache High School.
 During her schooling she worked on the high school paper and participated in speech competitions, winning awards for both.
 She graduated along with classmate Chester Horse in 1949.
 Johnson and Chester married and had three daughters, Sonya Mae, Melanie, and Melissa Horse, before divorcing.